fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 ### Representing nullability as a concept

-As descibed in the [Interaction Model](FS-1060-nullable-reference-types.md#interaction-model), there are certain behaviors involved in how to work with assemblies that may or may not express nullability.
+As described in the [Interaction Model](FS-1060-nullable-reference-types.md#interaction-model), there are certain behaviors involved in how to work with assemblies that may or may not express nullability.
 The most flexible system for this is one in which a given scope is defined to have nullability as a concept.
 This is quite granular, but in practice will be at the assembly module level, making it mostly as if it were a per-project configuration.

 C# 8.0 code will emit the `[NonNullTypes(true|false)]` attribute: